13 of Our Favorite Books On Black Resistance and Revolution

 4. Women's Liberation and the African Freedom Struggle by Thomas Sankara

-This transcript of a speech that the late first president of Burkina Faso's 1987 speech at a women's rally, illustrates why he is, even till this day, considers Africa's most progressive leader.
+This transcript of a speech that the late first president of Burkina Faso's 1987 speech at a women's rally, illustrates why he is, even till this day, considered Africa's most progressive leader.
 In the forward-thinking speech, Sankara authoritatively sends a message of uncompromising gender equality.
 It's in this speech that he delivered one of his most unforgettable quotes: "there is no true social revolution without the liberation of women."
 Thirty years later, and his words still ring true.

 5. I Write What I Like by Steve Biko